khan5ula/homepage/src/content/posts/post-06.md

 In my use case, I wanted to place the file to the same directory with the source code.
 More precisely, I wanted to go one directory up from `/src`.

-I ended up getting the path to the executable with `"/proc/self/exe"`, and then stripping the string from the end until I had a path to the source of the app directory:
+I ended up getting the path to the executable with `"/proc/self/exe"`, and then stripping the string from the end until I had a path to the root of the app directory:

 ```c
 int build_filepath(char* executablepath, int length, char* filepath) {